rab1308/11SE_OOP_RPG/ROADMAP.md

 ## Teaching Approach

-1. Start with the single-file version (`lesson1.py`)
+1. Start with the single-file version (`rpg_oop_concepts.py`)
-2. Introduce the concept of code organization and modularity
+2. Introduce the concept of code organisation and modularity
 3. Walk through the refactoring process step by step
-4. Discuss the benefits and challenges of multi-file organization
+4. Discuss the benefits and challenges of multi-file organisation
 5. Use this as an opportunity to reinforce OOP concepts in a more realistic context